jzumsteg/zumstegs-blog/_posts/2021-09-27-chateau-blois.md

 Our arrival in Blois was not without some nervousness: we had to trust the GPS 100% to get us to our hotel; we didn't know anything about the hotel or what it was like; and we didn't know if we'd able to park there - always a problem in an old city like this.

 The GPS performed flawlessly, taking us through a twisting and turning route right to the hotel.
 Which had zero parking.
-So I drove down a street by the train station and amazingly found on that street about a block from the hotel one open space that was, even more amazingly, free and unlimited as to how long we could leave the car there.
+I knew finding a open place on the street would nigh-on impossible, as the train station is right across the street from the hotel.
+I went down a street nearby and amazingly found on that street about a block from the hotel one open space that was, even more amazingly, free and unlimited as to how long we could leave the car there.
 Score!

 Then we lugged our stuff back to the hotel and found this lovely lobby and reception area: